 - Nose stuffy or runny

-- Not taking care of your personal grooming
+- Neglecting to take care of personal grooming needs.

-- Inattention to hobbies, sports, and other favourite activities.
+- Paying less attention to hobbies, sports and other favorite activities.

-- Sudden money requests or an increase in spending habits can be a sign of a sudden need.
+- Sudden money requests or changes in spending habits could indicate a sudden need.